At Langley Park Primary Academy, the wellbeing of all children and adults is a priority.

 All of these programmes and strategies will allow our children at Langley Park to deal with everyday situations more effectively, which otherwise could lead to stress and unhappiness.

-If you would like further information about any of these programmes please do not hesitate to contact me.
+If you would like further information about any of these programmes please contact: Mrs Wrightson (Inclusion Leader).